 Regulation of Number of Visitors

 Walk-in visit is not allowed in Masungi Georeserve.
 You need to make a reservation to visit this ecotourism destination.
 Slots are limited for tours in a day, which ensures that the number of visitors are regulated.
-Hence, unlike other popular hiking destinations where you have to line up for a chance to get that Instagram pose at the peak, your experience at Masungi Georeserve will be much quieter and more exclusive.
+Hence, your experience at Masungi Georeserve will be much quieter and more exclusive unlike other popular hiking destinations.

 Where to Go in Rizal: Masungi Georeserve, an Ecotourism Site in the Philippines